chaseruskin/legoHDL/ROADMAP.md

 - [ ] allow option to print a .log file on export so a record of graph can be kept?

-- [ ] use argparse package to create better CLI?

-- [ ] safety measure on 'version' meta by dynamically setting it every time legohdl is called by looking at highest valid git tag -> prevents user from overwriting it and messing it up -> solution is to store that `version.log` file no matter if a market is tied to the block.

 - [?] assess tradeoff: delete any git version tags that aren't valid but were identified? -> only really concerned with using existing repos